retraceur/retraceur.github.io/src/content/docs/administration/manage-post-formats.md

     order: 3
 ---

 Post Formats is a feature controlled by your Retraceur active theme.
-The following Administration UI will only show if this theme has declared its support of the feature within their `functions.php` file.
+The following Administration UI will only show if this theme has declared its support of the feature within its `functions.php` file.
 The Retraceur software offers a list of 11 Post Formats: `aside`, `audio`, `chat`, `code`, `gallery`, `image`, `link`, `quote`, `status`, `video` & `standard` (which is the default post format).
 A Retraceur theme can "opt-in" to support 1 or more Post Formats from its `functions.php` file.
-For instance the "Point" theme (which is the default Retraceur theme) supports 4 post formats: `link`, `status`, `image`, `quote` (the `standard` post format is always included as soon as a theme opted-in for the Post Formats feature).
+For instance the "Point" theme (which is the default Retraceur theme) supports 4 Post Formats: `link`, `status`, `image`, `quote` (the `standard` Post Format is always included as soon as a theme opted-in for the Post Formats feature).
 If you browse the "Point" [`functions.php` file](https://github.com/retraceur/coeur/blob/trunk/wp-content/themes/point/functions.php#L21), you'll see how this support is declared:

 ```php
 // Use specific Post Formats.